vivaria/AdditionalFilterOptions/README.md

 # AdditionalFilterOptions
- Adds a lot more ways to filter the song list.
+ Adds a lot more ways to filter and sort the song list.